 Creating a custom environment key for safe area insets

-May 23, 2022 · Follow on Twitter and Mastodon swiftuienvironment-values
+May 23, 2022 · Follow on Twitter and Mastodon

 In this post, we’ll take a look at how to create a custom SwiftUI environment key that lets us get the safe area insets for the current scene.

-One way is to use the .safeAreaInset view modifier, which was added in iOS 15 and is described in great detail here.
-You can also use a GeometryReader, which provides these insets through its proxy.
+One example is safe area insets, where SwiftUI offers different ways to get the insets of a certain view.
+One way is to use the .safeAreaInset view modifier, which was added in iOS 15 and described here.
+You can also use a GeometryReader, which proxy has these insets.

 #if os(iOS) || os(tvOS)